Skip to main content

 The Searle Center plays a key role in the fulfillment of the HLC quality initiative by working collaboratively with many units across the institution, including Academic Support and Learning Advancement, AccessibleNU, Counseling and Psychological Services, School of Professional Studies Distance Learning, Teaching and Learning Technologies, and University Libraries, in the planning, staffing, management, and evaluation of the practica.

-The Searle Center is currently supporting the delivery of the third practicum on Universal Design for Learning (UDL).
+The Searle Center is currently supporting the delivery of the fourth practicum on Reimagining Assessment (RAP).

 If you have any questions, please email practicum@northwestern.edu.

-The Universal Design for Learning Practicum (UDLP) is now an open educational resource!
+Our popular Universal Design for Learning Practicum (UDLP) is now an Open Educational Resource!

 Get started with UDLP